-The Frye Fellowship will be awarded to a Student of Color (a member of one of the underrepresented racial/ethnic groups set forth by the Equal Employment Opportunity Commission) in a full-time JD program (Class of 2020, with expected graduation in 2020) at an ABA-accredited law school.
+The Frye Fellowship will be awarded to a Student of Color (a member of one of the underrepresented racial/ethnic groups set forth by the Equal Employment Opportunity Commission) in a full-time JD program at an ABA-accredited law school.
 Applicants should be planning to practice law in North Carolina.

 The Frye Fellowship includes a salaried Summer Associate position in the 2018 Summer Program (8 to 12 weeks), resident in any of the Firm’s three offices (Raleigh, Greensboro, Wilmington, NC).
 The Fellow will also be awarded a $10,000 scholarship following successful completion of the Firm’s 2018 Summer Program.
 Please note that the Frye Fellowship cannot be paired with any other diversity fellowship summer position in 2018 (e.g., firm, company, bar programs).